Overview

 When placing an order for a listed security you are presented with fields for Quantity, the Limit Price and Validity Date.

-The order form indicates the amount of LTC tokens you need to pay to place your order.
-The amount is calculated to include a real time conversion of LTC to fiat (normally USD), the gas fee and the Red Matter trade fee.
+The order form indicates the amount of USDT you need to pay to place your order.
+The amount is calculated to include a real time conversion of USDT to fiat (normally USD) and trade fees.

-When submitting your order the payment form will display the amount of LTC you need to send along with the unique wallet address for this order.
+When submitting your order the payment form will display the amount of USDT you need to pay, along with the following payment options:

 Your order status is displayed under the Trade tab and the Orders list on your dashboard.